Download our app Klimatorium2022

 BIO

 Project manager and consultant with experience in preparing long-term strategies related to flooding from the sea, streams and groundwater as well as coordinating projects.
+She has, among other things, work with projects within climate adaptation, strategy development and capacity building in municipalities and local communities. |

 ABSTRACT